 Original GI Bill benefits also included loans for buying a home, farm or business, and job-finding assistance.
 VA's home loan program, for example, is largely credited with creating the suburbs in America.
 Since 1944 more than 16 million veterans have purchased homes with help from VA.
 The Subcommittee has continually authored legislation to refine and update these kinds of benefits for our All-Volunteer Force.
 Veterans Benefits Home

-Tags: and or
+Tags: President Bush and New York Times or GI+Bill

 No comments: